• Skip to primary navigation

 Homemade Trail Mix

 My kids love trail mix, and we eat it all the time.
 BUT we mostly just buy pre-made trail mix from the store.
-Because we had leftover cashews from our Cashew Chicken with Broccoli dish, I thought it would be cool for once to actually make our own, homemade trail mix.
-I know this isn't exactly a craft, but it definitely does take some creativity.
+Today, I thought it would be cool for once to actually make our own, homemade trail mix.
+I know this isn’t exactly a craft, but it definitely does take some creativity.

 Trail Mix as Gifts